ra312/bitrecs-subnet/README.md

 </div>

 ## Introduction
-Bitrecs is an enterprise grade recommendation engine built on the Bittensor network.
+Bitrecs is a novel recommendation engine built on the Bittensor network.
 Our implementation provides a framework for serving e-commerce recommendations (recs) via state of the art LLMs (large language models).
 Miners are encouraged to experiement with their own implementations to improve latency and quality.

 ## Product
 The subnet operates through an incentive mechanism where miners produce arrays of product SKUs from a given input SKUs, a catalogue of store inventory and (when applicable) supplementary user browsing history.
 The protocol enables: